getfem/getfem/doc/sphinx/source/userdoc/rmesh.rst

-where ``mim`` is the integration method (a |gf_mim| object), ``mf`` is the finite element method on which the unknown has been computed (a |gf_mf| object), ``U`` is the vector of degrees of freedom of the unknow, ``err`` is a sufficiently large vector in which the error estimate is computed for each element of the mesh, and ``rg`` is a mesh region bulild from elements on which the error estimate should be computed (a |gf_mr| object).
+where ``mim`` is the integration method (a |gf_mim| object), ``mf`` is the finite element method on which the unknown has been computed (a |gf_mf| object), ``U`` is the vector of degrees of freedom of the unknown, ``err`` is a sufficiently large vector in which the error estimate is computed for each element of the mesh, and ``rg`` is a mesh region bulild from elements on which the error estimate should be computed (a |gf_mr| object).